 At Monarc VIP, every car in our fleet carries commercial auto insurance.
 This isn't a "protection plan" or a workaround.
 It's a real insurance policy, underwritten by a licensed carrier, covering the vehicle for commercial rental use.

 If something happens, you're dealing with a licensed insurance company and a rental business that has a physical location at 901 S Miami Ave in Brickell, a phone number you can call at (786) 949-7058, and clear policies in writing.
-Not a guy named Dave who listed his weekend car on an app.

 Real Price Comparison: Turo vs. Monarc VIP